my sketch from yesterday… I must have been exhausted to have missed a day posting! This is the most hilarious extension I have seen for a long time.

 half hearted attempt at a food diary doesn’t work… so tomorrow back on track.

 As my sideways notes say- I re-borrowed my BCN books from the library and in doing so a book on the shelf jumped out of me crying “read me”.
-It just looked a great book ( the table of contents was exciting!) and it is not totally irrelevant as trip pre-reading.
-John Ruskin did have a huge impact on the architects in London and he did have impact on Gaudi.
+It just looked like a great book ( the table of contents was exciting!) and it is not totally irrelevant as trip pre-reading.
+John Ruskin did have a huge impact on the architects in London and he did have an impact on Gaudi.
 All part of the gothic revivalism and the role of ornamentation.
 The books I have on BCN seem to be heavy reading… but this book, although more a theory book is a much better read.
-Maybe that is it theory is easier to read than history!
+Maybe theory is easier to read than history!